poLLib/invoice-webapp/README.md

    # For Windows Command Prompt or PowerShell
    "C:\xampp\xampp-control.exe"
    ```
-   Alternatively, you can open XAMPP Control Panel and start Apache server and MariaDB/MySQL.
+   Alternatively, you can run as administrator XAMPP Control Panel and start MariaDB/MySQL.

 4. **Start the backend server:**
    ```bash